New to Yoga

 read more

-If you have been to a yoga class, chances are you have been invited to chant ‘om.’
-Whether at the beginning of class as a way to set the space or at the end of class to close the practice, chanting om is a wonderful way to tune back into the present moment and connect...
+If you’ve been to a yoga class, chances are you’ve been invited to chant Om.
+Whether at the beginning of class to set the intention or at the end to close the practice, chanting Om offers a way to anchor into the present moment and connect with something beyond ourselves.

 read more